savipauk/duel-arena/README.md

     libgl1-mesa-dev
 ```

-> **Note**: `libmsgpack-dev` provides the C library only.
+**Note**: `libmsgpack-dev` provides the C library only.
 To get the C++ bindings, you may still need to build from source (see below).
 Similar situation with `libsdl2-net-dev`.
 If you don't install these from source, you may need to add additional CMAKE flags, meaning `./build.sh` and `./run.sh` won't work as intended!

 ### Installing `libsdl2-net-dev` and `libmsgpack-dev` and from Source
-If you prefer or require the latest versions:

 1. **SDL_net**
     ```bash